 Trauma is universal.
 It knows no socioeconomic boundaries, no race, and no geography.
 Poverty continues to overwhelm our families, our communities, and our institutions.
 But using the resilience-building framework allows us to heal trauma and solve poverty.

 And we’re excited to do again!
-We’re already making plans for April 2019.
-Check back next fall at the Bridging to Resilience website for registration, session, and lodging details.
+We’re already making plans for April 23 – 24, 2019.
+Check in at the Bridging to Resilience website for registration, session, and lodging details.

 Contact one of our consultants to schedule a customized learning opportunity: